 General days are normally warm.
 Nights can at times be very cold, and during winter it can go below Freezing.
-Monsoons shower occur in Summer and sometimes even in Spring and Autumn, however the heaviest is in July and August.
-The most visited months are March, April, May and September, October and november.
-During those months one can expect mostly warm days and cold nights, however there is always a chance of Rain and Snow.
+Monsoons shower occur in Summer and sometimes even in Spring and Autumn, however, the heaviest are in July and August.
+The most visited months are March, April, May, and September, October, and November.
+During those months one can expect mostly warm days and cold nights, however, there is always a chance of Rain and Snow.

 Population Of Bhutan

 The population of Bhutan is estimated at 700000 as of 1996.
 As in most developing countries, the proportion of the population under 15 is as high as 43%.
 As this age group enters the reproductive period, the population growth rate is likely to rise above the current 3.1% unless family planning is more widely practiced.
 With this in view, various family planning options with the latest techniques are made freely available, accompanied by a family planning information campaign.

 Location: Bhutan lies between 89 degrees and 92 degrees E and 27 degrees and 28 degrees N.

 Bhutan is one of the least populated countries in South Asia.
 Most of the population is concentrated in the valleys, while large areas at higher altitudes in the north of the country are virtually empty except for nomadic herders.

 Most Bhutanese still live in villages in an extended family system or maintain strong links with their rural families.
 The average size of the household or family is estimated to be 5.6.
 The number of houses per village varies from 2 to 100 with an average of 43.
 Thimpu in Western Bhutan is the capital with an estimated population of 30,000 - 40,000 people.
 The other main urban settlements are Gelephu, Phuntsholing, and Samdrup Jongkhar, all of them in the south.
 Towns are developing in all the 20 dzongkhag (districts) headquarters.